Lethargy/Sudoku/README.md

 The solver that I present here uses recursive backtracking.

+# Contents of `sudoku.py`
+## The `candidates` function
+This is the workhorse of the solver.
+It takes in a partially filled 9 × 9 grid and generates a list of candidate digits for each blank square.

+## The `sudoku` function
+This function solves the puzzle through repeated use of the `candidates` function.
+It first fills in the squares that are "obvious" before it starts guessing.
+Each guess essentially creates a new puzzle, which makes feasible the algorithm's recursive structure.

+Although the code is heavily adapted from Cleve Moler, a change that I made is to look at squares with the least candidates, as to reduce guesswork.

+## The `recordsudoku` function
+This function does the same thing as the `sudoku` function but records the progress on a `.txt` file.

+# Demonstration
+We demonstrate the code on some well-known sudoku puzzles.

+- Arto Inkala's _Everest_
+- Gordon Royle's Puzzle

 # Dependencies
-My code uses no libraries, but requires at least Python version 3.x.
+My code uses no libraries, but was written with Python version 3.8.

 # References
 <a id="1">[1]</a>
-Moler, C., 2009: Solving Sudoku with MATLAB. https://www.mathworks.com/company/newsletters/articles/solving-sudoku-with-matlab.html (Accessed December 24, 2021).
+Moler, C., 2009: _Solving Sudoku with MATLAB._
+https://www.mathworks.com/company/newsletters/articles/solving-sudoku-with-matlab.html
+(Accessed December 24, 2021).

 <a id="2">[2]</a>
-McGuire, G., Tugemann, B., and Civario, G., 2012: There is no 16-Clue Sudoku: Solving the Sudoku Minimum Number of Clues Problem. https://www.math.ie/McGuire_V1.pdf
+McGuire, G., Tugemann, B., and Civario, G., 2012: _There is no 16-Clue Sudoku: Solving the Sudoku Minimum Number of Clues Problem._ https://www.math.ie/McGuire_V1.pdf
 (Accessed December 24, 2021).